jmangelson/ecen433-wiki/BYU-ECEN-433.md

 ## Course Overview

-Welcome to ECEN 433 - Introduction to Robotics!
+Welcome to ECEN 433 (Temporarily 493R) - Introduction to Robotics!

 In this course, you will get a hands on and theoretical introduction to the field of mobile robotics through the perspective of autonomous driving!